Amaury Sibon advises on all aspects of competition law, including merger control, cartel investigations and behavioral matters.

 Mr. Sibon has experience handling complex multijurisdictional mergers and in-depth investigations before the European Commission and other international competition agencies.
 He has worked with clients from a broad range of industries, including technology, media and telecommunications, manufacturing, financial services, pharmaceuticals, transportation and consumer goods.

-Mr. Sibon was named a Future Leader by Who’s Who Legal: Competition in 2020 and 2021, in which clients commended “his ability to explain complex concepts in simple terms and advise clearly on the potential risks associated with each filing or potential filing.”
+Mr. Sibon was named one of Best Lawyers’ 2023 Ones to Watch in America.
+He also was named a Future Leader by Who’s Who Legal: Competition in 2020 and 2021, in which clients commended “his ability to explain complex concepts in simple terms and advise clearly on the potential risks associated with each filing or potential filing.”
 Notable examples of his merger control work include:

 - Proofpoint, Inc. in its $12.3 billion acquisition by private equity investment firm Thoma Bravo;